elopio/docs/source/includes/_glossary.md

 ## All Reporting

+All Reporting is deprecated and is to be removed shortly please ignore this glossary term and know this will soon be corrected to reflect the updated reporting flow.

 All Reporting is the third level of the [Reporting](#report) system, second if the [Market](#market) never had a set [Designated Reporter](#designated-reporter).
 If a Market has gone through [Limited Reporting](#limited-reporting) and while [Awaiting Finalization](#market-awaiting-finalization) is [Challenged](#challenge) then the Market will be moved into the upcoming [Reporting Window](#reporting-window) and have its state changed to All Reporting.
 Every Reporter is expected to report on All Reporting Markets during a Reporting Window's [Reporting Phase](#reporting-phase) in which they are [Registered](#registration-token) to Report.
 The Reporting Phase lasts for 27 days and is followed by a 3 day [Dispute Phase](#dispute-phase) where a [Dispute Bond](#dispute-bond) can be posted by any [REP](#rep) Holder to force the last reporting system state, a [Fork](#fork).
 All Reporting takes place within a Reporting Window.

 ## Ask Order